How ResuBlue Works

 - Cannot verify your certifications or employment history.

-- Cannot confirm accuracy of metrics you provide — you are responsible for truthfulness.
+- Cannot confirm accuracy of metrics you provide.
+You are responsible for truthfulness.

 - Cannot replace a professional career coach or recruiter.